usc-cisco/cupid-bot/.github/README.md

 2. `TENOR_API_KEY`: follow the guide to get a [Tenor API Key from the Google Cloud Console](https://developers.google.com/tenor/guides/quickstart#setup)

+3. `DEVELOPER_USER_ID`: the Discord User ID that is exempted from rate-limiting

 ## License

 MIT License